-If you wish to exercise any of these rights please contact us in writing using the contact details below.
+If you wish to exercise any of these rights please contact us in writing using the contact details on the next page.

 How can I find out more?

 Our full privacy notice contains more detail on how we use your information, how long we keep your information for our 'lawful basis' and your rights under data protection laws.